-On this day, Johnathan Thurston pips Andrew Johns in the closest Dally M Vote ever, the NRL gets its first female match official while the Roosters and Rabbitohs draw a crowd.
+On this day, Johnathan Thurston pips Andrew Johns in the closest Dally M vote ever, the NRL gets its first female match official while a Maika Sivo hat-trick secures him the Dave Brown Medal.

 David Fairleigh becomes the first North Sydney player to win the Rothmans Medal, recording the highest points tally in the award's history.
 Bookmakers are said to have lost $115,000 after suggestions the name of the winner was leaked.
 Manly youngster Steve Menzies finished second and Cronulla rookie Paul Green third.